Advertiser disclosure

 • Assets now include the annual amount of child support received

 • The net worth of a business is no longer limited to those with more than 100 full-time employees.
-Meaning, applicants will be asked to report the net worth of all business, regardless of the size of the business
+Meaning, applicants must report the net worth of all business, regardless of the size of the business

-• Farm owners will now have to include the value of a family farm, including the fair market value of land, buildings, livestock, unharvested crops, and machinery actively used
+• Farm owners now must include the value of a family farm, including the fair market value of land, buildings, livestock, unharvested crops, and machinery actively used

-• For dependent students, education savings accounts will only be counted as a parental asset if the account is designed for the student
+• For dependent students, education savings accounts are counted as a parental asset if the account is designed for the student

 Applicants Exempt from Asset Reporting (previously known as the Simplified Needs Test)